5 Clever Marketing Strategies Amidst COVID-19

 3. Prepare for the Post-Quarantine Moment

 Eventually, the world will evolve to the new “normal.”
 Of course, it might take a few months or more.
-Think about ways to boost your sales and acquire new customers when the pandemic is over.
+When the pandemic is over, think about ways to boost your sales and acquire new customers.

-On the bright side, though, you have much more time to plan or brainstorm ideas about the business, and work on new post-quarantine strategies.
-Prepare your business for the future and think about the content you’ll need.
+On the bright side, you have much more time to plan or brainstorm ideas about the business and work on new post-quarantine strategies.
+Prepare your business for the future and consider the content you need.
 What will your post-quarantine message sound like?
 You have to be impactful, sensitive, and relevant.

 Don’t assume people will start buying things like crazy when the quarantine is over.
-They might try to go back to their normal lives, like hosting dinner parties, traveling with friends, etc.; however, many will be scared to socialize in large groups again.
+They might try returning to their everyday lives, like hosting dinner parties, traveling with friends, etc.; however, many will be scared to socialize in large groups again.

-So, when preparing for the post-quarantine world, take this fear mindset into consideration.
+So, when preparing for the post-quarantine world, consider this fear mindset.
 Also, be careful about how you address the pandemic.
-For instance, you shouldn’t pandemic-related words, like COVID, virus, death, fright, etc., on social media.
+For instance, you should avoid using pandemic-related words, like COVID, virus, death, fright, etc., on social media.

 4. Mind Your Tone & Imagery On Social Media

 Visual communication has always been a powerful way to make people notice you.
-Therefore, your imagery and tone at this time must correspond to what’s going on in the real world.
+Therefore, your imagery and tone must correspond to what’s going on in the real world at this time.
 For instance, it will not be okay to use images of crowds and people dancing or just being too close to one another.
 This also includes images of people in an office-like atmosphere or social gatherings.

 If you notice visuals that don’t work in the current climate, save them for the post-quarantine period and get new ones.
-Furthermore, mind your marketing language when altering your present social media campaigns, blogs, emails, videos, etc. Avoid showing anything that could be categorized as “tragic” or “hateful.”
+Furthermore, mind your marketing language when altering your present social media campaigns, blogs, emails, videos, etc. Avoid showing anything categorized as “tragic” or “hateful.”

 For example, if your buttons are “get in touch” or you’ve shared things like “work hand in hand,” you should change them.
-Such messages, encouraging connection in some form, may seem insensitive right now.
+Such messages, encouraging connection in some form, may seem insensitive.

 5. Say How Your Brand Can Help During This Time

 Companies are built to provide value.
 It doesn’t matter whether you’re a clothing brand or a restaurant.
-You can still provide value to society.
+You can still offer value to society.
 Stand up for your beliefs and engage people with positivity.
-You’ve got a voice, use it for a good cause.
+You’ve got a voice; use it for a good cause.
 Here are a few ways to do it:

 Always communicate your benefits.

-Are you a restaurant, a coffee shop or a clothing line?
-Offer free lunch for people over 60+ or free hot drink until noon.
+Are you a restaurant, a coffee shop, or a clothing line?
+Offer free lunch for people over 60+ or a free hot drink until noon.
 You could even provide free protective clothing, such as masks and gloves.
 There are many ways to show some support as a brand or a company.
-Your customers will remember the gesture and how you reacted during these hard times.
+Your customers will remember the gesture and how you reacted during these challenging times.

 Share helpful content.

-Even if your business doesn’t directly help people fight off the illness, you can still provide useful information.
+Even if your business doesn’t directly help people fight off the illness, you can still provide helpful information.
 For instance, educate or entertain people while they’re stuck at home 24/7.
-But, do it intelligently.
+But do it intelligently.
 Don’t speculate about the pandemic.
-Share real, practical tips on how to wash your hands properly, clean houses, clothes, electronic devices, etc. This will get you exposure, and it’s an excellent way to attract more people who might be your new customers.
+Share authentic, practical tips on how to wash your hands properly, clean houses, clothes, electronic devices, etc. This will get you exposure and is an excellent way to attract more people who might be your new customers.

 Conclusion

 The COVID crisis has drastically changed our lives.
-Even though it’s not a pleasant time, it’s an opportunity to stay positive and proactive.
-The transition will come sooner or later, and it’s important to be ready for it.
+Even though it’s not pleasant, it’s an opportunity to stay positive and proactive.
+The transition will come sooner or later, and it’s essential to be ready for it.

-Author Bio: Andriu Barreto is a full-stack digital marketer who is originally from Venezuela.
-For the past 5 years, he has freelanced on everything from PPC to copywriting to SEO.
-Now he writes his insights, guides, and tutorials on Internet Marketing Bro.
+Author Bio: Andriu Barreto is a full-stack digital marketer originally from Venezuela.
+For the past five years, he has freelanced on everything from PPC to copywriting to SEO.

 © 2024 Social Hospitality, LLC.
 All rights reserved.